-Whilst we have considered the average total costs and charges payable by policyholders we have noted where there may be notable outliers such as high charges for small pots.
+Whilst we have considered the average total costs and charges payable by policyholders we have also noted where there may be significant outliers such as high charges for small pots.

-Required disclosures relating to costs and charges payable by the Firms policyholders can be found in Appendix A.
+Further information on the required disclosures relating to costs and charges payable by the Firms policyholders can be found in Appendix A.